whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-1B.md

 ### Condition

-{{ "Aboard a ship at sea, given a standard marine sextant, a clear horizon, a visible sun, and an accurate time." | markdownify }}
+Aboard a ship at sea, given a standard marine sextant, a clear horizon, a visible sun, and an accurate time.

 ### Performance requirement